Analyzing quantum gravity spillover in the semiclassical regime: Observables and gauge invariance in generally covariant systems

-A rather straightforward implementation of this idea can be done in the context of reduced phase space quantization, where classically, the gauge is fixed, and then the quantization is carried out \cite{BARVINSKY1993237,Barvinsky:2013aya}.
-For the case analysis in this work, the matter degrees of freedom is used as the clock in the model.
+A rather straightforward implementation of this idea is achieved in the context of reduced phase space quantization, where classically, the gauge is fixed, and then the quantization is carried out \cite{BARVINSKY1993237,Barvinsky:2013aya}.
+For the case analysis in this work, the matter degree of freedom is used as the clock in the model.
 The Hamiltonian constraint generates redundant dynamics with respect to the comoving time.
 With the appropriate gauge choice, the fluid variable is linearly related to the coordinate time, and one can write the relations between gravitational variables and dust variables, which are gauge invariant.

-In the case of fluid models under consideration, the momentum conjugate to the dust variable $T$ is equal to the negative of the gravitational part of the Hamiltonian constraint $P_T=-H_g$, and that generates the dynamics with respect to the dust variable.
+In the case of fluid models under consideration, the momentum conjugate to the dust variable $T$ is equal to the negative of the gravitational part of the Hamiltonian constraint $P_T=-H_g(a,p_a)$, and that generates the dynamics with respect to the dust variable.
 The self-adjointness of the operator corresponding to the gravitational Hamiltonian will ensure the unitary evolution in the Schr\"{o}dinger time, i.e., the fluid clock.
-The expectation values of the various gravitational observables are related to the fluid clock, thereby implementing the relational notion in the quantum model.
-Still, one has to address the question - which phase space functions are to be considered observables?
-Here, we advocate Kucha\v{r}'s proposal of perennials and observables \cite{kuchar_canonical_1993}.
+The expectation values of the various gravitational observables are obtained as a function of the fluid variable, and these relations are invariant under time reparameterization transformations.
+Therefore, the relational notion of dynamics is implemented by construction in the quantum model.

+Still, one has to address the following question: Which phase space functions are to be considered observables in this model?
+A Dirac observable is a function of phase space variables that has a vanishing Poisson bracket with Hamiltonian constraint and diffeomorphism constraint, which is a highly nonlocal quantity \cite{Torre:1993fq}.
+The gauge-invariant notion of relational observables introduced above is inappropriate for addressing the questions that we are interested in, as the construction of the Dirac observables corresponding to the Hubble parameter or the Ricci scalar is an untamable task.
+To this end, we will follow Kucha\v{r}'s philosophy on observables in general relativity.